thu-ml/RDT2/README.md

 #### RDT2-FM

-Currently, we support the following fine-tuning RDT Flow-Matching Action Expert with DeepSpeed:We provide example fine-tuning scripts for [full-parameter action expert](scripts/finetune_rdt.sh) fine-tuning.
-After specifying your own [dataset config path](scripts/finetune_rdt.sh) and replacing the `<repository-path>` in [full-parameter action expert](scripts/finetune_rdt.sh) with your own repository path, you can directly run this script to kick off training.
+Currently, we support fine-tuning RDT-FM's Action Expert with DeepSpeed: We provide example fine-tuning scripts for [full-parameter action expert](scripts/finetune_rdt.sh) fine-tuning.
+After specifying your own [dataset config path](scripts/finetune_rdt.sh#L20) and replacing the `<repository-path>` in [full-parameter action expert](scripts/finetune_rdt.sh#L42) with your own repository path, you can directly run this script to kick off training.

 ### Precision Settings